vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 Nor can we infer from the fact that the Veda is word that it therefore must have an author, for that would entail the total reversion of your special contentions.
 For an utterance that is perceived to depend for its composition on the agency of some being is also perceived to be uttered by no one but an embodied being.
-Now for all embodied beings the body is the instrument for good and for evil; so the assumption that the Veda is utterance would occasion the inference that it has been created by an embodied being whoseAGAMA PRAMANYAM

 22
 21
 happiness and unhappiness resulted from his good and evil karman, and who therefore cannot be God.